About the Vision

 In June 2022 we received Community Funding from North Northamptonshire Council in order to set up this website for Rockingham Forest Vision.

-And in August we heard that the carefully designed bid to The National Lottery Heritage Fund had been successful - nearly a quarter of a million pounds to be spent over the next two years.
+And in August we heard that the bid to The National Lottery Heritage Fund had been successful - nearly a quarter of a million pounds to be spent over the next two years.
 The project was officially launched in November - and you can read lots more about it here: "Building the Links for Rockingham Forest".

 In 2023 the pace quickened